RobTillaart/LUHN/README.md

 - **uint32_t count()** return internal counter.
 If this value is zero, a new LUHN can be calculated, otherwise call **reset()** first.

-The internal counter for the stream interface is 16 bit.
+The internal counter for the stream interface is 32 bit.
-This limits the number of add() calls to about 65530.
+This limits the number of add() calls to about 4 billion.
-If this is a problem, make the internal counter an uint32_t.
-For current implementation the counter is used for even/odd detection, so even if it overflows one gets the correct **LUHN**.
+For current implementation the counter is used for even/odd detection, and even when it overflows one gets the correct **LUHN**.

 ## Future

 #### Must

-- update documentation

 #### Should

-- unit tests
-- look for optimization
+- look for optimizations

 #### Could

-- uint32_t interface for up to 8 digit ID's (99.999.999)
-  - **isValid(uint32_t)**
-  - **generateChecksum(uint32_t)**
-  - how about leading zero's
-- uint64_t interface for up to 17 digits.
-  - expensive on small processors.

 #### Won't (unless)